replicate/keepsake/web/docs/working-with-remote-machines.md

 274a9ec     3 minutes ago      stopped  34.75.189.211    ben   911cf2b (step 99)  0.1176  911cf2b (step 99)  0.1176
 ```

-You can create as many experiments as you like on as many machines as you like, and they'll all show up in one place.
+Because you're storing the experiment data on cloud storage, you can create as many experiments as you like on as many machines as you like, and they'll all show up in one place.

 If you want to get the results of the experiment, run `replicate checkout`, like you did in [the first part of the tutorial](tutorial.md#check-out-a-commit).